atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 	// ActiveEvacuatorCompleted should be set to true when the evacuator of the
 	// ActiveEvacuatorClass has completed its full or partial evacuation.
 	// This field can also be set to true if no evacuator is available.
-	// If this field is true, no additional evacuator is available, and the evacuated pod still
+	// If this field is true, there is no additional evacuator available, and the evacuated pod is
-	// exists, it is evicted using the Eviction API.
+	// still running, it will be evicted using the Eviction API.
 	// +optional
 	ActiveEvacuatorCompleted bool `json:"activeEvacuatorCompleted,omitempty" protobuf:"varint,2,opt,name=activeEvacuatorCompleted"`